The Moore miasma

 Yesterday the Washington Post published a long article on Roy Moore and his inappropriate relationships with four teenage girls more than 35 years ago.

-The story focuses on a then 14-year-old girl with whom more had sexual contact in 1979, some 38 years ago.
+The story focuses on a then 14-year-old girl with whom Moore had sexual contact in 1979, some 38 years ago.
 All the relationships discussed in the story are of this vintage, when Moore was in his early 30’s and serving as an assistant Etowah County district attorney.
 Moore is now 70 and the Republican candidate for Alabama’s open Senate seat.
 At National Review, David French sets forth the argument for taking the charges seriously.

 Let me jump to Moore’s response to the charges.
 The Post article quotes Moore: “These allegations are completely false and are a desperate political attack by the National Democrat Party and the Washington Post on this campaign.”
 (Fox News has more from Moore here.)